vicradon/shopping-cart-app/README.md

 2. Copy the content of the lib folder and pubspec.yaml into your existing project

 ## Usage
-Play around with the code in your favorite emulator
+Play around with the code in your favorite emulator.
+You can read my tutorial on how to build this app on [dev](https://dev.to/vicradon)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)